halotukozak/made/README.md

 ## Overview

-Scala 3's built-in `Mirror` provides basic type-level information about case classes and enums, but it stops short of exposing annotations, default values, or computed members. **Made** fills that gap — it derives enriched mirrors at compile time that carry:
+Scala 3's built-in `Mirror` provides basic type-level information about case classes and enums, but it stops short of exposing annotations, default values, or computed members.
+M&DE fills that gap — it derives enriched mirrors at compile time that carry:

 - **Type-level annotation metadata** — custom annotations on types and fields, queryable at both type level and runtime